ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 H shown as brilliant green colour,
 I shown as vivid yellow green colour and
 J shown as vivid greenish yellow colour.
-The chart is a set of 100 big solid circle points.
+The chart is a set of 100 big solid circle points of which about 84% can be seen.
 ```